 “When we started working on this book almost a year ago, I thought it was a great idea as it reminded me of the ‘First Aid In English’ book that I used to carry around with me in my backpack as a young boy,” says Little Ong of fFurious, the creative agency responsible for the book’s design.
 “That book was a great help to my English as it was not only comprehensive, but… also easy to digest due to the way it was structured in short, unintimidating sections.”

-“Grammar Rules” is a commendable effort, and evidently, a labour of love by all involved.
-For those who were unable to procure a copy, a pdf version is now available for download, and a reprint is being arranged.
+A pdf version is available, and a reprint is being arranged.
 But as with all guidebooks, our advice to parents would be to use it wisely—if in doubt, seek a second opinion.
 Below, we highlight some areas of concern that parents may wish to take note of.